bearcott/notes/sophomore/physEM/lesson2.md

 ### Misc

-Also it is important to relate to several physics qualities.
+Also it is important to relate to several mechanical physics qualities.

 Such as the equation for kinetic energy.